eclipse/ice/CONTRIBUTING.md

 ## Making your changes

+If you are not a committer on this project, please follow these steps to submit your changes:
 * Fork the repository on GitHub.
 * Create a new branch for your changes.
 * Make your changes.